Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Polytope associated to an integer vector and the relevant polytope functions

-We will construct a collection of polytopes associated to vectors and show that they admit some interesting properties.
+We will construct a collection of polytopes as well as their corresponding Laurent polynomials associated to vectors and show that they admit some interesting properties.
 In this section, assume $\A$ is a totally sign-skew-symmetric cluster algebra with principal coefficients.